'Fear The Walking Dead': Watch the eerie new trailer for season 6B

 Later, there’s a warning that “they’re here” before the action ramps up.
 We then see a sinister painting of a bare tree with “The End Is The Beginning” painted above its branches in yellow.

-The latest glimpse of Fear The Walking Dead 6B comes after a dark one-minute trailer arrive last month, which was captioned: “Death is inevitable but from this comes new life.”
+The latest glimpse of Fear The Walking Dead 6B comes after a dark one-minute trailer arrived last month, which was captioned: “Death is inevitable but from this comes new life.”

 Speaking in an interview with Digital Spy last year, Jenna Elfman – who portrays June Dorie – discussed how FTWD‘s new anthology format has given the show new life.